 Also Read: Fix Avast Not Updating Virus Definitions

 Some incompatible antivirus programs installed in your computer will cause trigger the question, why battle.net updates get stuck.
 To avoid conflicts, you must ensure the security settings of your Windows 10 computer and check if they are stable or not.
 To find whether the antivirus suite is the reason for the update stuck on 0% issue, disable it once and try connecting to a network.

 Read our guide on How to Disable Antivirus Temporarily on Windows 10 and follow the instructions to disable your Antivirus program temporarily on your PC.

-If you have a fix for your problem after disabling the antivirus program in your computer, you are advised to uninstall the program completely from your PC.
+If you have a fix for your problem after disabling the antivirus program on your computer, you are advised to uninstall the program completely from your PC.

-Read our guide force uninstall Programs which won’t uninstall In Windows 10 to uninstall your antivirus program in your computer.
+Read our guide on force uninstall Programs which won’t uninstall In Windows 10 to uninstall your antivirus program on your computer.

 Method 6: Create New User Profile

 Creating a new user account can fix any profile-related errors and glitches.
 This helps you fix Battle.net Update stuck at 0% issue.
 You can create a new user profile by following the steps discussed in our guide, How to Create a Local User Account on Windows 10

 After creating a new user profile, check if you have fixed the discussed issue or not.

 Also Read: Fix WoW 64 EXE Application Error